Medical error: Errors in diagnosis

-Misdiagnosis is the leading cause of medical error in outpatient facilities.

-Since the National Institute of Medicine's 1999 report, "To Err is Human," found up to 98,000 hospital patients die from preventable medical errors in the U.S. each year, government and private sector efforts have focused on inpatient safety.

-Medical prescriptions

-While in 2000 the Committee on Quality of Health Care in America affirmed medical mistakes are an "unavoidable outcome of learning to practice medicine", at 2019 the commonly accepted link between prescribing skills and clinical clerkships was not yet demonstrated by the available data and in the U.S. legibility of handwritten prescriptions has been indirectly responsible for at least 7,000 deaths annually.
+Errors in prescription and medication

-Prescription errors concern ambiguous abbreviations, the right spelling of the full name of drugs: improper use of the nomenclature, of decimal points, unit or rate expressions; legibility and proper instructions; miscalculations of the posology (quantity, route and frequency of administration, duration of the treatment, dosage form and dosage strength); lack of information about patients (e.g. allergy, declining renal function) or reported in the medical document.
+Prescription errors may relate to ambiguous abbreviations; incorrect spelling of medication names; improper use of nomenclature, decimal points, unit or rate expressions; illegibility and improper instructions; miscalculations of the posology (quantity, route and frequency of administration, duration of the treatment, dosage form and dosage strength); lack of information about patients (e.g. allergy, declining renal function) or misreporting in the medical documents.
 There were an estimated 66 million clinically significant medication errors in the British NHS in 2018.
 The resulting adverse drug reactions are estimated to cause around 700 deaths a year in England and to contribute to around 22,000 deaths a year.
 The British researchers did not find any evidence that error rates were lower in other countries, and the global cost was estimated at $42 billion per year.

-Medication errors in hospital include omissions, delayed dosing and incorrect medication administrations.
+Medication errors may include omissions, delayed dosing and incorrect medication administrations.
 Medication errors are not always readily identified, but can be reported using case note reviews or incident reporting systems.
-There are pharmacist-led interventions that can reduce the incident of medication error.
-Electronic prescribing has been shown to reduce prescribing errors by up to 30%.
+There are pharmacist-led interventions that can reduce the incident of medication error: for example, electronic prescribing has been shown to reduce prescribing errors by up to 30%.

-Mitigation (after an error)
+Mitigation and responses

 Mistakes can have a strongly negative emotional impact on the doctors who commit them.
+Numerous mitigation techniques and responses have been described.